BCBS IM Symposium wrap-up: Not just for cowboys

 The Verato team had a great time in Phoenix at the annual IM Symposium thanks to BCBS Arizona.

 Most notably, our rock-star sales manager, Rachel Blum, wrestled a cow to the ground during the rodeo event.
 We even have proof via our new favorite gif.

 We saw a lot of similarities between this unruly cow and the unruliness of master data management.

 As reporting for HEDIS, Risk Adjustment, and other value based programs becomes more prevalent and necessary, payers across the country are finding their MDM solutions are struggling to keep up.
 How can they verify that when physicians claim they’ve improved diabetes outcomes, it’s supported by clinical data?

 It is becoming even more critical to match clinical data for a patient listed as “Stephanie Thomas” to the member record with “Stephanie St. Thomas.”
 Old solutions are still attempting to solve this via “head to head” comparisons, which will fail to recognize me as the same, or overlay false information on another Stephanie Thomas’ record.

-This is the first innovation in patient matching technology in decades.
-We found a lot of enthusiasm from other vendors and BCBS plans alike, and we think it’s not JUST because of Rachel’s cowboy skills, but also the groundbreaking nature of our referential matching approach.
+This is the first innovation in patient and member matching technology in decades.
+We found a lot of enthusiasm from other vendors and BCBS plans alike, and we think it’s not JUST because of Rachel’s cowboy skills, but also the groundbreaking nature of our Referential Matching approach.